haejinjo/nasm-4-layer-study/final-outputs/L1/layer-1-clusters.md

 - What are the major health challenges facing modern society?
 - How does physical inactivity lead to health problems and injuries?
 - What role does evidence-based practice play in fitness?
+- What is the scope of practice for a fitness professional?

 ### Minimal study prompts (self-check)
 - Can you explain to a friend why personal trainers are important for public health?
 - What are 3 major chronic diseases linked to inactivity?
 - What happens to muscles and joints when someone is deconditioned?
 - How do you distinguish evidence-based practice from fitness fads?
+- What is the difference between LDL and HDL Cholesterol and why does this matter?

 ---